What are the James Beard Foundation Awards?

 The nominees are announced at a Nominees Breakfast in March.
 The winners are announced during the Media Awards Dinner in April.
 The author(s) or photographer of the book receive(s) the award.

 The Broadcast Media Awards were established in 1993 by the James Beard Foundation.

 Any English-language TV, radio, documentary, or webcast show or segment on food, cooking, or gastronomy, copyrighted and broadcast in the United States or Canada during the previous calendar year is eligible.
 Producers, writers, hosts, and other people involved in the production submit their work for consideration.
 There is a $100 entry fee for JBF members, $150 for non-members.

-The Broadcast and New Media Awards Committee divides the entries among 11 categories, with 5 to 6 judges are assigned to each category.
+The Broadcast Media Awards Committee divides the entries among 11 categories, with 5 to 6 judges are assigned to each category.
 The judges (more than 50 in total) are chosen by the committee.
 They include producers, educators, editors, and print journalists.
 Judges may not enter the category they are judging during current year.
 They are looking for content, originality, high production values, and a fresh perspective on food- and beverage-related topics

 The Journalism Awards were established by the James Beard Foundation in 1992.

 2018 Journalism Awards Committee